Maximka1993271/Password-Generator-Python/README.md

 # 🛡️ Secure Pass Pro v4.0

-**🔐 Secure password generator with a multilingual Python GUI for Windows**
+**🔐 Secure password generator with a multilingual Python GUI for Windows, macOS, and Linux**

 Secure Pass Pro is a modern desktop password generator built with Python and CustomTkinter.
 It combines cryptographically secure password generation, multilingual interface, QR-code export, privacy controls, and a polished dark UI.